 Usually the day (Thursday) before the opening.
 More details will follow in emails.

 No, but we recommend that you stick a note on the image or the frame with your name and contact e-mail if you want to be reachable.
 If you wish to sell your picture a price is also OK.
 If you have business cards or flier bring some.

 Of course, we want you to be around for as much as possible of the exhibition opening hours as it is your chance to interact with people who love your photography.
-You will be required to volunteer for at least two hours during the opening hours in accordance with the roster to be drawn up.
+You will be required to volunteer at the exhibition for at least two hours during the beyond the opening evening.
+A roster will be drawn up.
 The more the merrier as it is your opportunity to mingle and talk photography with colleagues and clients.
 So don’t miss out!

 After the official closing.
 If you cannot pick the pictures up on Sunday please let the gallery know when you will pick them up.

 Should you be unable to attend after paying the registration fee but before you have sent in the promotional picture we reserve the right to refund only 50% of the transmitted amount.
 Should you withdraw once your promotional picture is published on photoop.eu and/or associated social media there are no refunds.

 In case the exhibition is cancelled by the organisers a full refund will be given.

 Hope this answers most of your questions.
 If we missed something let us know.

 Henry & Charlie